pythonanywhere/pythonanywhere_task_helpers/helpers/3-web_app.md

 So, that's it!
-Thank you taking the time to following this tutorial, and if you have any questions or comments about PythonAnywhere, please don't hesitate to get in touch over the forums, or privately through the "Send feedback" link at the top of the page.
+Thank you for taking the time to following this tutorial, and if you have any questions or comments about PythonAnywhere, please don't hesitate to get in touch over the forums, or privately through the "Send feedback" link at the top of the page.

 To close this tutorial window, just click the **x** to the top right.